First siege of Gibraltar: Aftermath

 After the conquest of Gibraltar, Ferdinand IV ordered the repair of the city defences which had been damaged during the assault.
 He also ordered the construction of a new tower to defend the city walls.
 He further ordered the building of a shipyard that would serve to shelter passing ships.
 He then returned with his army to Algeciras, where the Castilian forces, being unable to take the great fortress town, were obliged to retreat.
 This ended their campaign against Granada, at great cost to Castile that was only mitigated by its success at Gibraltar and the cession of the border towns of Quesada, Quadros, Belmar and a payment of 5,000 golden pistoles.

 The Muslim historian Ahmed Mohammed al-Maqqari writes of the Algeciras campaign in a similar form, saying:

 In the immediate aftermath of the peace treaty, the Emir of Granada, Muhammed III found himself almost immediately under attack from his vassals who were angry of his concessions to Ferdinand IV.
 Upon the discovery of an attempt on his life, Muhammed III travelled back to Granada where the populace was up in arms and his brother, Nasr Abul Geoix had installed himself on the throne.
-Muhammed III was made to watch his minister be slaughtered and his palace plundered.
+Muhammed III was made to watch his ministers be slaughtered and his palace plundered.
 He abdicated in favour of his brother shortly afterwards.

 Ferdinand IV appointed one of the besieging officers, Alfonzo Fernando de Mendoza, to the post of governor of the newly captured city.
 By 1310, Ferdinand IV issued edicts initiating a repoblación of Gibraltar.
-One of the incentives offered for this repoblación was that all swindlers, thieves, murderers and wives escaped from their husbands could refuge in the city and be free of any prosecution from the law, including the penalty of death (although this provision did not extend to traitors to the crown).
+One of the incentives offered for this repoblación was that all "swindlers, thieves, murderers and wives escaped from their husbands" could take refuge in the city and be free of any prosecution from the law, including the penalty of death (although this provision did not extend to traitors to the crown).
 Further, he decreed that no duty could be imposed on any goods passing in and out of the city but the number of disreputable people residing in the city significantly dampened repopulation efforts.
 In February and March 1310, Ferdinand IV rewarded the town of Seville whose militias had been instrumental in the victory at Gibraltar, offering its people various privileges.